-Ozlem Goner is Assistant Professor of Sociology, Anthropology and Social Work at The College of Staten Island – CUNY.
-In 2010, while a Ph.D. student at the University of Massachusetts – Amherst, she received a Dissertation Fieldwork Grant to aid research on ‘History in the Present: Historical Consciousness and the Construction of Otherness in Turkey,’ supervised by Dr. Joy Misra.
-In 2013, she received the Engaged Anthropology Grant to return to her fieldsite in Dersim Province, Turkey and previous research that analyzed multiple histories of a series of massacres the state undertook.
+Sarah Hillewaert is Assistant Professor of Anthropology at the University of Toronto.
+In 2009, while a Ph.D. student at the University of Michigan, she received a Dissertation Fieldwork Grant to aid research on ‘Language, Space, and Identity: Linguistic Practices among Youth in Lamu, Kenya,’ supervised by Dr. Judith T. Irvine.
+In 2013, she received the Engaged Anthropology Grant to return to the Kenyan archipelago and share her research with the community that hosted her.

 Independent scholar Bright Drah reports on the Engaged Anthropology Grant he received to follow up his research on orphan foster care by queen mothers (traditional female leaders) in the Manya Krobo Traditional Area (MKTA) of Ghana.

 A new Engaged Anthropology Grant report from Texas Tech's Michael Jordan, who returned to his Kiowa host community to share the research results of his 2008 Wenner-Gren Dissertation Fieldwork Grant, "Descendants’ Organizations and Cultural Heritage in Kiowa Society."